silversub/terraform/getting-started.md

 ## Provisioning a classic infrastructure virtual server instance in {{site.data.keyword.cloud_notm}}
 {: #sample_infrastructure_config}

-Create your a classic infrastructure virtual service instance with Terraform.
+Create your a classic infrastructure virtual service instance with Terraform on {{site.data.keyword.cloud_notm}}.
 Similar to the VPC virtual server instance that you provisioned earlier, you create another configuration file with the specification for your classic infrastructure virtual server instance.
 {: shortdesc}

 Keep in mind that a virtual server is an {{site.data.keyword.cloud_notm}} classic infrastructure resource that incurs costs.
 Be sure to review the [available plans ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/catalog/infrastructure/virtual-server-group) before you proceed.